 If you’re interested in more ways you can grow your business, you can find our free webinar, 4 Ways to Grow Your Business, here!

 We start out this discussion about taking control of profit by defining the term.
-Profit is what’s left over once all expenses have been paid.
-We then discuss 4 factors that determine your profit that you can control.
+Profit is what’s leftover once all expenses have been paid.
+We then discuss 4 factors you can control to improve the profitability of your business.

+Price, quantity, variable, and fixed costs are good places to start when considering how to improve profitability.
 Once you’ve analyzed these factors within your business, it’s time to take a look at your budget.
 Not only should you have a budget in place, but you should be comparing your budget to actuals to ensure your estimates are accurate and that you’re staying on course.
-Managing by percentages is an effective form of measurement as your business grows and we discuss the importance of industry analysis and setting tolerances.

 It’s important to monitor these factors regularly and set meaningful KPIs that will help you stay on track.
 In addition, linking any growth plans back to your strategy is key in making sure you’re always coming back to your bigger vision and constantly working in the right direction.